rya-sge/access-denied/_posts/2024-10-29-shamir-secret-sharing-introduction.md

 Shamir’s Secret Sharing provides a method for protecting sensitive information by dividing it among multiple trusted participants.

-Its application in cryptocurrency wallets offers a valuable layer of security for both individual and institutional users, helping to secure private keys and seed phrases in a way that minimizes risks associated with insider threats, data loss, and external attacks.
+Applied to cryptocurrency wallets, it protects private keys and seed phrases for both individual and institutional users, and reduces the risks tied to insider threats, data loss and external attacks.

 Although practical challenges exist, careful implementation and management can make Shamir’s Secret Sharing a relevant tool in safeguarding digital assets in the crypto space.